Updated: 6 days ago

 Yes, we can acknowledge when it hurts that other people get what we want...

-But instead of sitting in our bitterness, we focus more on the purpose and plan God has for us.
+But instead of sitting in our bitterness, what if we focused more on the purpose and plan God has for us.

 Even if it’s not the plan we want.

-Even if it’s not the shiniest and most glamorous.
+Even if it’s not the shiniest and most glamorous plan.

-Moses probably didn’t know at the time, when he was handing over all he worked for to Joshua, that he would be one of the most prominent people in God’s story.
+Moses probably didn’t know at the time, when he was handing over all he worked for to Joshua, that he would end up being one of the most prominent people in God’s story.

 Because that’s not why Moses did what he did.